microsoft/code-with-engineering-playbook/code-reviews/README.md

 The team can collect metrics of code reviews to measure their efficiency.
 Some useful metrics include:

-* Defect Removal Efficiency (DRE) - a measure of the development team ability to remove defects prior to release
+* Defect Removal Efficiency (DRE) - a measure of the development team's ability to remove defects prior to release
 * Time metrics:
-  * Time used preparing to code inspection sessions
+  * Time used preparing for code inspection sessions
   * Time used in review sessions
 * Lines of code (LOC) inspected per time unit/meeting